 This report has six main sections and two appendices.
 Section 2 presents a navigational map of the task as a whole, i.e. a chronology of task parts which effectively shows for each participant, the sequencing of their between-screen movements.
 In Section 3 various graphs show the length of time that individuals, and the story sets (a, b, c or d) they were assigned to, spent on relevant task parts.
-The story sets are colour coded (a: black, b: dark grey, c: light grey and <math>d: white).
-The more interesting and extraordinary navigational and operational incidents occurring on the various screens comprising the experimental user interface are discussed in Section 4 and detailed maps are provided in interface at two specific phase boundaries: between phases 1 and 2 and between phases 2 and 3.
+The story sets are colour coded (a: black, b: dark grey, c: light grey and d: white).
+The more interesting and extraordinary navigational and operational incidents occurring on the various screens comprising the experimental user interface are discussed in Section 4 and detailed maps are provided in Appendix 1.
+Also in Section 4 are observations of participants' interactions with the user interface at two specific phase boundaries: between phases 1 and 2 and between phases 2 and 3.
 There follows a short section where participants comment specifically on the user interface before our concluding discussion.